SheCodesAus/what_is_git/readme.md

 ![A diagram showing the "my_new_branch" branch forking off from the "main" branch.](./img/before_merge.drawio.png)

 > [!NOTE]\
 > We're showing it to you in this format because the Git log graph doesn't draw lines where there are no commits.
-So it won't show you the forking path, since the `main` branch hasn't has any commits since the one marked with a blue circle here.
+So it won't show you the forking path, since the `main` branch hasn't has any commits after the one marked with a blue circle here.
 >
 > You can still take a look at the Git graph, it'll just be a bit less helpful.